JordanGlanfield/double_blind_code_reviewer/README.md

 To test endpoints:
 - 'curl -i http://localhost:5000/tapp/api/v1.0/repos/view/dir/gson/' for example

+To test repository serving, add a folder corresponding to a username and add repository folders beneath there, which will be served when the owner user is logged in.

 ### Frontend Development

 If working with Gunicorn or flask server directly then set proxy to localhost:5000 in package.json.
 If using nginx web server set port to 80.